 Following on from a series of cash rate hikes, car loan interest rates have also been climbing.
 Though not as fast as rises in interest rates across other borrowing categories, car loan rates are not as low as they once were.
 The average rate in the Mozo database is currently 7.34% for a new car loan and 7.98% for a used car loan.

-But with so much competition around, how can you narrow down your choices to find a great car loan match?
-Features like a low interest rate, low fees and payment flexibility will tick a lot of boxes, but at the end of the day there’s no simple answer when it comes to finding the best car loan - that will come down to your own needs and financial situation.
+With so many options on the market, how can you narrow down your choices to find a great car loan match?
+Features like a low interest rate, low fees and payment flexibility might tick a lot of boxes, but there’s no simple answer when it comes to finding the best car loan - that will come down to your own needs and financial situation.

-What we have done though is rounded up a range of different loan options.
-These include some of the best car loan winners from our 2022 Mozo Experts Choice Personal Loan Awards^, plus winners from our 2021 Mozo People’s Choice Awards^ and a few of the car loans which have recently caught the eyes of the Mozo editors.
+Below we have rounded up a range of different loan options.
+These include some of the best car loan winners from our Mozo Experts Choice Awards^ in 2023, plus winners from our 2023 Mozo People’s Choice Awards for Banking and a few of the car loans which have caught the eyes of the Mozo editors.

 - OurMoneyMarket - Car Loan

 - Heritage Bank - Car Loan

 - MOVE Bank - Green Car Loan